 This aim trainer has been used by many Destiny 2 players to improve their aim for the longest time.
 Kovaak 2.0 has a wide variety of maps that focus on click timing and tracking at different difficulties.

-This aim trainer is very popular in the FPS community and has professional players that use it from every major FPS esport.
+This aim trainer is very popular in the FPS community and has professional players that use it from every major FPS sport.

-Take notice how effective your aim is at different distances.
-For example if your tracking aim suffers at long distance then you can go onto tracking maps that have a longer range.
+Take notice of how effective your aim is at different distances.
+For example, if your tracking aim suffers at a long distance then you can go onto tracking maps that have a longer range.